Intellectual property infringement: what you need to know

 You might be a company whose noticed someone copying you.
 Or you could have received a letter claiming that you have copied someone else.

-Either way, intellectual property infringement can be complex for non-legal people to understand.
+Either way, intellectual property (IP) infringement can be complex for non-legal people to understand.

 At Virtuoso Legal we’ve got your back.

 Intellectual property covers a wide range of different intangible assets.
 You can read more about these here.
-Intellectual property includes things like: trademarks, copyright, patents, design rights and more.
+But for the sake of simplicity: intellectual property includes things like: trademarks, copyright, patents, design rights (and a lot more).

 Once a business has created a: technology, design, or brand; one of the most important things to do is to protect it.
 Protecting intellectual property means stopping other people from using it without consent.
-When intellectual property licensed with consent, it often makes money for its owners.
+When intellectual property is licensed with consent, it often makes a lot of money for its owners.
+Think about your favourite sports team!
+They make a lot of money by allowing manufacturers to make products with their trade marks on them.
 Because of this; smart businesses go out of their way to protect their IP.

 When IP is used without consent; this is called intellectual property infringement.
-This is damaging as infringers make money off businesses’ hard work without permission.
+This is damaging as infringers often make money off of a businesses’ hard work – without the owner getting what they’re owed for it..

 Often when infringement occurs; there is some overlap.
-For example, in copying your new technology and infringer may have copied a design and a patent.
-Or by copying your brand, an infringer may have copied a trade mark and also passed themselves off as you.
+For example, in copying your new technology; an infringer may have copied a design and a patent.
+Or by copying your brand, an infringer may have copied a trademark and also passed themselves off as you.
+For this reason it’s important to get advice from specialist experts.

 Intellectual property: don’t DIY